Treatment for a Failed Root Canal

-Dr. Balaci or Dr. Forbes can perform an apicoectomy in Lebanon, PA, to manage failed root canal treatment.
+Dr. Balaci, Dr. Forbes, or Dr. Murphy can perform an apicoectomy in Lebanon, PA, to manage failed root canal treatment.
 Apicoectomies help ensure the entire infection is removed, saving you from pain and preventing further damage from occurring.
 If you have had a recent root canal treatment but the infection persists, or if you have been referred for an apicoectomy, contact Balaci Oral and Facial Surgery in Lebanon for an appointment with an oral surgeon.

 How an Apicoectomy Works